Embassy of India

 India and Sweden have had longstanding close relations based on common values; strong business, investment and R&D linkages; and similar approaches to meet global challenges of peace & security and development.

-Sweden(the largest Nordic country in terms of landmass, population and GDP) is a member of the EU and Schengen visa regime but not the Eurozone.
-Sweden is not a member of NATO.
+Sweden (the largest Nordic country in terms of landmass, population and GDP) is a member of the EU and Schengen visa regime but not the Eurozone.
+Sweden is a NATO member since March 2024.
+Sweden held the Presidency of the EU Council during the first half of 2023.
+Sweden chaired the Nordic Council and Nordic Baltic (NB8) in 2024.

-Sweden has a population of around 10 million and a GDP of around USD 550 billion and total trade of around USD 335 billion (exports USD 170 billion).
-It has a landmass of around 0.5 million sq km, a coastline of more than 3,000 km on the Baltic Sea and is separated from Norway by the Scandinavian mountain chain along a 1,600 km border.
+Sweden has a landmass of around 0.5 million sq km, a coastline of more than 3,000 km on the Baltic Sea and is separated from Norway by the Scandinavian Mountain chain along a 1,600 km border.
 Sweden has a land border of over 500 km with Finland.
 To the south, Sweden is connected with Denmark via a bridge and a tunnel.
 One third of Swedish territory (more than 150,000 sq km) is considered as its Arctic area where a population of 0.5 million (mainly Saami) resides.
 Sweden is one of the 8 members of the Arctic Council.

-POLITICAL ENGAGEMENT
+INDIA-SWEDEN POLITICAL ENGAGEMENT

-The partnership has witnessed a sharp upswing in the high level engagement since 2014, with 10 visits/ interactions at Head of State/Head of Government level during this period.
-This includes eight interactions at Prime Ministerial level (September 2015 New York; February 2016 Make in India Mumbai; April 2018 Stockholm; April 2020 telephone conversation; March 2021 Virtual Summit; May 2021 India EU Summit; and Nov 2021 on the sidelines of COP26 in Glasgow, May 2022 Copenhagen 2nd India – Nordic summit, the visit of President Pranab Mukherjee to Sweden in May-June 2015 and the visit of His Majesty the King of SwedenCarl XVI Gustaf to India in December 2019.
+The partnership has witnessed a sharp upswing in the high-level engagement since 2014, with 11 visits/ interactions at Head of State/Head of Government level during this period.
+This includes eight interactions at Prime Ministerial level (September 2015 New York; February 2016 Make in India Mumbai; April 2018 Stockholm; April 2020 telephone conversation; March 2021 Virtual Summit; May 2021 India EU Summit; Nov 2021 on the sidelines of COP26 in Glasgow, May 2022 Copenhagen 2nd India-Nordic summit, Dec 2023 on the sidelines of COP28 in Dubai, the visit of President Pranab Mukherjee to Sweden in May-June 2015 and the visit of His Majesty the King of Sweden Carl XVI Gustaf to India in December 2019.

 Sweden hosted the First ever India Nordic Summit in Stockholm in April 2018 where Prime Minister Modi and his counterparts from all five Nordic countries participated.
 Prime Minister of Sweden and India also interacted during the India EU Leaders’ Meeting in virtual format on 8 May 2021 and in Glasgow on 1 Nov 2021.
 Sweden also participated in the First India Nordic Baltic Conclave co-chaired by External Affairs Minister Dr. S Jaishankar in November 2020.